-In present study total of 805 cases were studied from District Veterinary Hospital, Kishoreganj during study period and identified 40 different diseases or conditions among which 6 were specific to duck and rest of them were found both in chicken and duck.
-In case of chicken, surprisingly most of the diseases occurred in combined form and near about 18 combinations were noticed in this study (Fig 2).
-The most dominant diseases in chicken were Newcastle disease (16.61%), Infectious bursal disease (14.40%), Coccidiosis (8.39%), CRD (4.59%), Colibacillosis (3.48%), Visceral gout (3.16%), AI (3.16%), Omphalitis (3.01%), Salmonellosis (2.22%) etc. Among the infection, IBD & Coccidiosis (2.69%), ND & E. coli (1.90%), ND & Coccidiosis (1.42%) were found the most common cases for chicken.
-Besides the infectious diseases, effect of heat stress also noticed in the chicken population in the study areas and the proportion was 6.33%.
-These findings represent the poultry (chicken) diseases of Bangladesh and are supported by the previous studies (24–28).
+In the present study total of 805 cases were studied from District Veterinary Hospital, Kishoreganj during the study period and identified 40 different diseases or conditions among which 6 were specific to duck and the rest of them were found both in chicken and duck.
+In the case of chicken, surprisingly most of the diseases occurred in combined form, and nearly about 18 combinations were noticed in this study (Fig 2).
+The most dominant diseases in chicken were Newcastle disease, Infectious bursal disease, Coccidiosis, CRD, Colibacillosis, Visceral gout, AI, Omphalitis, Salmonellosis, etc. Among the infections, IBD & Coccidiosis, ND & E. coli, and ND & Coccidiosis were found the most common cases for chicken.
+Besides the infectious diseases, the effect of heat stress was also noticed in the chicken population in the study areas and the proportion was 6.33%.
+These findings represent the poultry (chicken) diseases of Bangladesh and are supported by previous studies (24–28).
 Prevalence for mixed infection of IBD and Coccidiosis was similar to the findings of Uddin et al. (13) who reported 2.32% but higher from the Badruzzaman et al.(8) who documented 0.71% from Narsingdi and Sylhet, respectively.
-In Duck, DP (55.49%) and CCRD (14.45%) prevalence were found comparatively higher than CRD (4.05%), DC (1.73%), Colibacillosis (1.73%), DVH (0.58%) etc. in study area.
-Some metabolic disease also noticed in duck like malnutrition (4.05%), Indigestion (1.16%) and Vit E deficiency (0.58%) etc. (Table 2).
-These findings portray the common duck diseases throughout the whole Bangladesh and congruent with the findings of the previous studies (10,29–32).
-Mostly occurred DP prevalence of current study was inclined with the findings of Islam et al. (33) who recorded 56.7% prevalence in Gaibandha.
-However, it was lower from the report of Rahman et al. (10) and Sabuj et al. (34) who documented 76.2% and 69.6% in kishoreganj and ramu, respectively.
-This discrepancy might be due to sample size of the duck population.
+In Ducks, DP (55.49%) and CCRD (14.45%) prevalence were found comparatively higher than CRD (4.05%), DC (1.73%), Colibacillosis (1.73%), DVH (0.58%), etc. in the study area.
+Some metabolic diseases were also noticed in ducks like malnutrition (4.05%), Indigestion (1.16%), and Vit E deficiency (0.58%), etc. (Table 2).
+These findings portray the common duck diseases throughout the whole of Bangladesh and are congruent with the findings of the previous studies (10,29–32).
+Mostly occurred DP prevalence of the current study was inclined with the findings of Islam et al. (33) who recorded 56.7% prevalence in Gaibandha.
+However, it was lower than the report of Rahman et al. (10) and Sabuj et al. (34) who documented 76.2% and 69.6% in Kishoreganj and Ramu, respectively.
+This discrepancy might be due to the sample size of the duck population.
 Rahman et al. (10) used to very small size sample (21 ducks) for the study which leads very high prevalence.
-Current finding inclined with the previous report statement on endemic nature of DP in Bangladesh (35).
-Though vaccine are available, but unawareness of farmer with poor veterinay services and vaccine maintenance might be the reason of high DP prevalence in study area.
+The current finding aligns with the previous report statement on the endemic nature of DP in Bangladesh (35).
+Though vaccines are available, the unawareness of farmers with poor veterinary services and vaccine maintenance might be the reason for the high DP prevalence in the study area.